FANG Stocks: Key Takeaways

-Unless you were shorting these stocks before the pandemic crash, there’s no real reason to short them now.
+Unless you were shorting these stocks before the March 2020 crash, there’s no real reason to short them now.
 They’ve all recovered.

 I think shorting is dangerous in general.
-My best plays are all from going long on penny stocks.
+My best plays are from going long on penny stocks.

 Is There a FANG Stock Bubble?

 The thing with bubbles?
 Most people don’t know about them until they pop.

-The crash in March 2020 made many investors nervous.
-But these stocks have recovered.
-The entire group has bounced off its lows and given buyers good returns.
+The crash in March 2020 made many investors nervous, but the FANG stocks recovered.
+The entire group bounced off those lows to new all-time highs.

 Based on the price action of the FANG stocks, I don’t think they’re in a bubble.
-If it was a bubble, it should’ve burst when the FANG stocks plummeted this year.
+If it was a bubble, it should’ve burst when the FANG stocks plummeted last year.
 But they all bounced back.

 These companies are well-capitalized cash fortresses.
 And they’re still growing every year.
 There’s plenty of room for them to expand further.
 Artificial intelligence and big data are just a few areas that hold potential for more growth.